learninglab-dev/the-resources/data/resources/people/marlon-k/in-progress/code/the-resources-cli.md

   "resource": "./cli.js"
 },
 ```
 You can check out this repo's completed doc [here](https://github.com/learninglab-dev/the-resources/blob/master/package.json) if you want to compare and contrast it with yours.
+This chunk of JSON is telling your computer (and any computer that installs your tool in the future) to run the